NHS Scotland

-NHS Scotland, sometimes styled NHSScotland, is the publicly–funded healthcare system in Scotland and one of the four systems that make up the National Health Service in the United Kingdom.
-It operates 14 territorial NHS boards across Scotland, supported by seven special non-geographic health boards, and Public Health Scotland.
+NHS Scotland, sometimes styled NHSScotland, is the publicly-funded healthcare system in Scotland and one of the four systems that make up the National Health Service in the United Kingdom.
+It operates 14 territorial NHS boards across Scotland, supported by six special non-geographic health boards, and Public Health Scotland.

 At the founding of the National Health Service in the United Kingdom, three separate institutions were created in Scotland, England and Wales and Northern Ireland.
 The NHS in Scotland was accountable to the Secretary of State for Scotland rather than the Secretary of State for Health and Social Care as in England and Wales.
 Prior to 1948, a publicly funded healthcare system, the Highlands and Islands Medical Service, had been established in Scotland in 1913.

 Following Scottish devolution in 1999, health and social care policy and funding became devolved to the Scottish Parliament.
 It is currently administered through the Health and Social Care Directorates of the Scottish Government.
-The current Cabinet Secretary for Health and Social Care is Neil Gray, and the head of staff is the director-general health and social care and chief executive of NHS Scotland, Caroline Lamb.
+The current Cabinet Secretary for Health and Care is Angela Constance, and the head of staff is the director-general health and social care and chief executive of NHS Scotland, Caroline Lamb.